coinbase/coinbase-wallet-sdk/packages/wallet-sdk/README.md

 ## Installing and Upgrading

 > Migrating from v3 to v4?
-Please see our [v4 migration guide](docs/migration_guide.md) for a full list of breaking changes.
+Please see our [v4 migration guide](https://github.com/coinbase/coinbase-wallet-sdk/blob/docs/migration_guide.md) for a full list of breaking changes.

-- This readme contains brief instructions to get up and running.
-- Visit our [public developer docs](https://docs.cloud.coinbase.com/wallet-sdk/docs) for more detail, including samples for integrating Coinbase Wallet using libraries like [web3-react](https://github.com/Uniswap/web3-react), [web3modal](https://github.com/Web3Modal/web3modal), [Web3-Onboard](https://docs.blocknative.com/onboard), and [wagmi](https://wagmi.sh/).

 ### Installing Wallet SDK